chomusuke-works/AdventOfCode2025/README.md

 # Advent of Code 2025

-This is the first time I take part in the Advent of Code challenge, which can be found [here](https://adventofcode.com).
+This is the first time I take part in the [Advent of Code](https://adventofcode.com) challenge.

 I decided to make it an occasion to learn about new programming languages.
 For this reason, I will use different languages throughout the challenge.
 In addition to some known ones, I will add some that are still foreign to me.